Back to DWU AI Articles

 Classification 3: International vs. Domestic

 Passengers are classified as international if their journey crosses international borders, and domestic if the journey is entirely within U.S. airspace.
-International passengers generate additional fees (international terminal fees, customs/immigration fees) but also face stricter regulatory reporting requirements.
+International passengers generate additional fees (international terminal fees, customs/immigration fees) but also face (a) to additional reporting requirements under 14 CFR Part 217 and CBP regulations (14 CFR Part 217, CBP).".

 Other Classifications